BedanNjoroge/SyriaTel_Customer_Churn/README.md

 **Total Day Minutes Vs Churn**
 ![Pic2](https://github.com/BedanNjoroge/SyriaTel_Customer_Churn/assets/118848352/f297ee2d-e29d-44a0-bb18-c5ef4cdc8299)

-Customers with high number of minutes used during the day are more likely to churn.
+Customers with a high number of minutes used during the day are more likely to churn.

 **Total Day Charge Vs Churn**
 ![Pic3](https://github.com/BedanNjoroge/SyriaTel_Customer_Churn/assets/118848352/9d82ce6a-a1aa-4dfa-9483-5b4abb1a1131)

-Customers with a high charge on day time usage are more likely to churn.
+Customers with a high charge on daytime usage are more likely to churn.

 **Customer Service Calls Vs Churn**
 ![Pic4](https://github.com/BedanNjoroge/SyriaTel_Customer_Churn/assets/118848352/083b6e85-bdb6-4a5b-b216-4be80fba6426)

-Customers who made more customer service calls are more likely to churn.
+Customers who make more customer service calls are more likely to churn.

 **Number of Voice Mails Vs Churn**
 ![Pic5](https://github.com/BedanNjoroge/SyriaTel_Customer_Churn/assets/118848352/49f78584-80c1-4f61-b189-604fb8d1a121)

-Customers with high number of voice mails are less likely to churn.
+Customers with a high number of voicemails are less likely to churn.

-**Correlation HeatMap of relationship of all variables**
+**Correlation HeatMap of the relationship of all variables**
 ![Pic6](https://github.com/BedanNjoroge/SyriaTel_Customer_Churn/assets/118848352/474ca558-a572-4c35-a259-9cc739b46c91)

 **Model Metrics**
 ![Pic7](https://github.com/BedanNjoroge/SyriaTel_Customer_Churn/assets/118848352/7125ba03-1cd2-4a84-b865-a5eeca508f09)

-The Decision Tree Classifier has the highest accuracy score and F1 Score, and lowest mean squared error, mean absolute error.
-Therefore, the Decision Tree Classifier is a good fit for predicting the customer churn.
+The Decision Tree Classifier has the highest accuracy score and F1 Score, and the lowest mean squared error, mean absolute error.
+Therefore, the Decision Tree Classifier is a good fit for predicting customer churn.

 **Feature Importance**
 ![Pic8](https://github.com/BedanNjoroge/SyriaTel_Customer_Churn/assets/118848352/a4376484-9e4a-4578-8e0b-09129a7b0a45)

-From the Decision Tree Classifier Feature Importance we can see that total day minutes, total int charge, total intl calls are the most important features for predicting customer churn.Therefore, the company should focus on these features to reduce the customer churn.
+From the Decision Tree Classifier Feature Importance we can see that total day minutes, total int charge, total intl calls are the most important features for predicting customer churn.
+Therefore, the company should focus on these features to reduce customer churn.

 **ROC and AUC**